RythmCmd/New-Relic/README.md

 Use Case:

-Bring back multiple deleted dashboards from New Relic
+Recover deleted dashboards in New Relic

 Steps: